-The majority of bones found on site will those of be recently deceased animal bones often requiring no further assessment (unless they are in archaeological context).
-However, if bones are human, the police must be contacted immediately (see Appendix 6 for detailed guidance).
+The majority of bones found on site will be animal bones often requiring no further assessment (unless they are in archaeological context).
+However, if bones are human, the police must be contacted immediately (see Appendix 5 for detailed guidance).
 Taking quality photographs of the bones can often resolve this issue quickly.
 The project archaeologist can confirm if bones are human or non-human if provided with appropriate photographs.